clojang/clojang/docs/source/00-low-level.md

 Erlang processes running on an Erlang node are identified by process identifiers (pids) and, optionally, by registered names unique within the node.
 Each Erlang process has an implicit mailbox that is used to receive messages; the mailbox is identified with the pid of the process.

-Jinterface provides a similar mechanism with the class [OtpMbox](erlang/java/com/ericsson/otp/erlang/OtpMbox.html), a mailbox that can be used to send and receive messages asynchronously.
+JInterface provides a similar mechanism with the class [OtpMbox](erlang/java/com/ericsson/otp/erlang/OtpMbox.html), a mailbox that can be used to send and receive messages asynchronously.
 Each OtpMbox is identified with a unique pid and , optionally, a registered name unique within the [OtpMbox](erlang/java/com/ericsson/otp/erlang/OtpMbox.html).

 Applications are free to create mailboxes as necessary.
 This is done as follows: